bettr-casino/slots-game-plugins/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## About
-This is the repository for Bettr Casino Online Slots.
+This is the development platform for Bettr Casino Online Slots.

 ## Description
-Bettr Casino is an Open Source Slots Casino Development Platform.
+Bettr Casino is an online Slots Casino.

-Our mission is to create the largest online slots machines casino in the world.
+Our mission is to create the largest online slots casino in the world.

-We will achieve this by creating a platform where anyone can contribute to the development of the Bettr Casino Slots App and share in the revenue.
+We will achieve this an open source model where anyone can contribute to developing the casino in return for a share of the revenue.

 ### How it works
-1. We create challenges for new features or improvement to the Bettr Casino Slots Game.
-These challenges are open to Unity Developers, Unity 3D Artists, 3D Tech Art, 3D Animators, Audio Engineers, Mathematicians, Game Designers and Testers.
+1. We periodically open challenges.
+These challenges are open to all.
-2. You pick and complete one or more challenges and submit a Pull Request (PR) to this repository.
+2. Anyone can complete and submit a challenge for review.
-3. We will review your PR.
-Once its approved and merged, we will award you Bettr Casino Tokens ($BET).
-These $BET token transactions will be written to the Polygon Blockchain.
-4. Once all challenges for a new Slot Machine are complete, we will package everything up and deploy it to the Bettr Casino Slots App.
-The App will initially be available on iOS.
-We will port it to Android and Web later.
-5. We will distribute a percent of the in game revenue generated from the App to the $BET token holders.
-The revenue distribution will be done periodically.
-All the revenue transactions will be written to the Polygon Blockchain (pending regulatory approval).
+3. Approved submissions will be awarded Crypto Tokens ($BET) which represent a share of the future revenue generated from the machine.

-Please note that all this is pending regulatory approval after we make sure we are compliant with all the laws and regulations.
+Please note that all revenue sharing requires regulatory approval and compliance with all the laws and regulations.

 ## Getting Started

+**__NOTE:__** We are in closed beta right now.
+However you can still review the open challenges and the repository code base.

 Go to [Bettr Slots Casino Challenges](https://bettr.casino) for the list of open challenges.